-Design-obsessed parents-to-be, this one’s for you.
-If your family is about to grow, you’re probably thinking about nursery design.
-The ideal nursery is a space that feels full of imagination and possibility.
-Plus, it will remain timeless as your little one changes.
-In our book, that means you should ditch quite a few of the traditional tropes of baby decor (think overflowing toy bins, bows, and the like).
+Design-obsessed parents-to-be dreaming up your nursery, this one’s for you.
+The ideal nursery feels full of imagination and possibility, and remains timeless as your little one grows up.
+In our book, that means ditching traditional baby décor tropes like overflowing toy bins, bows, and the like.

-To inspire a design that you and your baby will adore, we’ve gathered 12 sophisticated nurseries that get it right.
-From peppering in vintage details to balancing pastels with sleek, grounded counterpoints, these adeptly executed abodes channel a timeless aesthetic that promises to grow along with your little one.
+Instead, we curated 20 sophisticated nursery ideas that get it right.
+From sprinkling in vintage details to balancing pastels with sleek, grounded counterpoints, these adeptly executed abodes channel a timeless aesthetic that promises to grow along with your little one.

 Add a Fun Pattern